• Home

 Charley Chase - Fast Work (1930)

-Filming location then and now Charley Chase movie Fast Work comparing 1930 and today.
-Los Angeles.
+Then and now view: Los Angeles.filming location Charley Chase movie Fast Work.
+1930 vs today.

 Charley meets a beautiful woman (June Marlowe, best known as "Miss Crabtree" from The Little Rascals / Our Gang movies) but she won't go on a date with him until he gets permission from her father.
 Charley ends up meeting a lunatic who he mistakes for the woman's father and things start to get crazy!